John N. Goodwin

-John Noble Goodwin (October 18, 1824 – April 29, 1887) was a United States attorney and politician who served as the first Governor of Arizona Territory.
-He was also a Congressman from Maine and served as Arizona Territory's delegate to the United States House of Representatives.
+John Noble Goodwin (October 18, 1824 – April 29, 1887) was an American attorney and politician who served as the first Governor of Arizona Territory from 1863 to 1866.
+He was also a Congressman from Maine from 1861 to 1863, and a delegate to the United States House of Representatives from Arizona Territory from 1866 to 1867.

 Background

 Goodwin was born on October 18, 1824, in South Berwick, Maine, to John and Mary (Noble) Goodwin.
 He was educated at Berwick Academy and graduated from Dartmouth College in 1844.
 Following graduation, Goodwin studied law and was admitted to the bar in 1848.
 He then began a law practice in South Berwick.
 Goodwin married Susan Howard Robinson of Augusta, Maine, on October 27, 1857.
 The couple had three children, Susie Robinson, Richard Emery, and Howard Robinson, the youngest born on November 7, 1863.

 Maine

 Goodwin began his political career in 1854 with his election to the Maine Senate.
 This was followed in 1860 with a successful run for the U.S. House of Representatives.
 Though considered hard-working and likable with a moderate approach, Goodwin's single term as a Congressman was described as "undistinguished".
 He was defeated by 127 votes in his 1862 reelection bid.

 Following his defeat, Goodwin began looking for another federal posting.
 He was supported in the effort by U.S. Senators William P. Fessenden and Lot M. Morrill, both of Maine, along with several former colleagues from the House of Representatives.
 On March 6, 1863, following passage of the Arizona Organic Act, President Lincoln appointed Goodwin as Chief Justice of Arizona Territory.
 When John A. Gurley, Lincoln's initial appointee for Governor of Arizona Territory, died on August 19, 1863, Goodwin was selected to fill the open position.